Sinan-Sinan/caniwin/README.md

 There are 3 majors things happing.

 Server.js is the MAIN api this is where the majority of the backend is happening.
 Then in the directory 'client' all the frontend is happening, it is using ReactJS.
+A flask server is also running for the AI.

 to get statered you need to donwload NodeJS from here https://nodejs.org/en/